copperspice/doxypressapp/README.md

 * **Barbara Geller**
 * **Andrew Marlow**
 * **Adam Mensel**
+* **Tim van Deurzen**

 ### License

-This library is released under the GPL V2 license.
+This program is released under the GPL 2 license.
 For more information refer to the LICENSE file provided with this project.

 ### References